thomasroodnl/active-inference-rhi/README.md

 # Deep active inference model of the rubber-hand illusion

 This repository contains the full code used in "A deep active inference model of the rubber-hand illusion".
 This repository consists of two parts: The environment modelled in Unity and a Python repository containing the agent code.
+These components interact by means of the [ML-Agents Toolkit for Unity](https://github.com/Unity-Technologies/ml-agents).

 ## Setup